,

 Department for Oral Surgery, Clinic for Dental Medicine , Niš , Serbia

-The height and width of maxillary front teeth, their mutual ratio-W/H percent (gold standard), their width ratio (golden proportion), the smile width, the buccal corridor, and the marginal gingiva define the smile form.
-The study examined the characteristics in dental students with complete sets of teeth and used deep learning in dental anthropometry.
-The study involved 88 people.
-The central incisor was measured in the subjects’ mouths, while the golden proportion was photometrically established.
+The height and width of maxillary front teeth, their width-to-height ratio—W/H% (gold standard), their width ratio (gold proportion), smile width, buccal corridor, and marginal gingiva define smile form.
+The study examined the characteristics of dental students with complete sets of teeth and used deep learning in dental anthropometry.
+The study involved 88 subjects.
+The central incisor was measured in the subjects’ mouths, while the gold proportion was photometrically established.
 Clinical examinations assessed smile breadth, buccal corridor visibility, and gingival contour class.
-With its capacity to represent complex connections in nonlinear and high-dimensional data, the Adaptive neuro-fuzzy inference system (ANFIS) was employed for deep learning analysis.
+The Adaptive Neuro-Fuzzy Inference System (ANFIS) was employed for deep learning analysis because of its ability to model complex, non-linear relationships in high-dimensional data.
 The average length of the central incisor in men amounted to 10.5 mm, whereas the value in women was 10.2 mm.
-The central incisor length and W/H% were not significantly different between men and women.
-In the majority of subjects, the existence of the golden proportion regarding the width of the front teeth was established and it was uniform between men and women.
-When smiling, 8 to 10 of the subjects’ teeth were visible.
+The central incisor length and W/H% did not differ significantly between men and women.
+In the majority of subjects, the gold proportion in the width of the front teeth was established and was uniform between men and women.
+On average, 8 to 10 teeth were visible during smiling in the subjects.
 There was no significant difference in smile width between men and women.
 A pronounced buccal corridor was present in half of the subjects, without a statistically significant difference between the sexes.
-The results showed a far more frequent presence of class 1 compared to class 2 gingiva, with no gender-related significant difference.
-Results of ANFIS analyses represented by Root Mean Square Error (RSME) findings show nonlinear relations between anthropometric parameters.
-The study found similarities between anthropometric measurements of Serbian subjects and literature findings.
-Modelling complicated dental anthropometry connections using the ANFIS helps improve knowledge of dental parameter interactions.
+The results showed a much higher prevalence of class 1 gingiva than class 2 gingiva, with no significant gender-related difference.
+The results of ANFIS analyses, represented by Root Mean Square Error (RMSE) values, showed non-linear relations among anthropometric parameters.
+The study found similarities between anthropometric measurements obtained from the Serbian subjects and findings previously reported in the literature.
+Modelling complex dental anthropometric relationships using ANFIS helps improve understanding of interactions among dental parameters.

 The statements, opinions and data contained in the journal are solely those of the individual authors and contributors and not of the publisher and the editor(s).
 We stay neutral with regard to jurisdictional claims in published maps and institutional affiliations.